vigneshvicky2/vigneshvicky2/README.md

 # 👋 Hey there, I'm Vignesh!

 I'm a 20-year-old **AI & Data Science** student from **VSB Engineering College**, India.
-Passionate about technology, I’m known as a **software tester in the Micromax community**, where I contribute to Android OS testing.
+Passionate about leveraging new technologies, I’m known as a **software tester in the Micromax community**, where I contribute to Android OS testing.
+I'm a **tech enthusiast** always exploring new tools, frameworks, and technologies to enhance my skills.

 ---